 How to file a Claim of Employment Discrimination If You’re Transgender

 To file a claim of transgender or gender identity discrimination, an employee must begin with the EEOC.
 The EEOC handles charges and complaints filed under a number of federal employment discrimination laws including Title VII.
-To file a claim, an employee must locate the nearest EEOC office and have the complaint investigated by EEOC workers.
+To file a claim, an employee must locate the nearest EEOC office and have the complaint of transgender rights violations investigated by EEOC workers.

 For claims of transgender discrimination filed under state law, the process could vary.
 State constitutions may require that such cases be filed with state human rights offices.
 State statutes and executive orders may designate a state office similar to the EEOC for handling transgender employment discrimination cases.

 In California, aggrieved transgender employees are required to file a claim with the Department of Fair Employment and Housing (DFEH).
 Much like the EEOC, this office investigates employment rights complaints to determine whether they should be allowed to move forward to court.
-After filing with the DFEH, an employee may be allowed to move forward with filing a complaint at court to hold an employer liable for gender identity discrimination.
+After filing with the DFEH, an employee may be allowed to move forward with filing a complaint at court through an experienced employment law attorney to hold an employer liable for gender identity discrimination.

 Transgender Employment Discrimination: Know Your Rights

 It is crucial for transgender employees to know that they have rights that should and must be protected in the workplace.
 Violations of the laws governing transgender discrimination can lead to costly litigation for an employer, but employees must be willing and well-prepared to take action.
-Enlisting the help of a competent employment rights attorney is always the best way to ensure success.
+Enlisting the help of a competent employment law attorney. is always the best way to ensure success.